Geoff’s Wedding

 Okay, cool.

-okay you know they they go in real nice they sit us down.
-They find like.
+You know, they go in, real nice, they sit us down.
+They find like we sat at the opposite table.

 Well, it was like, it was one of those things where I saw there was a seat nobody was going to want, but it was perfect for me.
 It was like back in the corner.